"The more you read,

 The children begin to mark make in nursery and are encouraged to talk about what they have written.
 They are also taught to hold a pencil correctly and should be able to recognise the letters within their names.
 The children in reception begin to use their phonetic knowledge to write common words and ‘have a go’ at more complex spellings.
 They are also encouraged to write simple sentences with support and there is a focus on correct letter formation.
 From Year 1 the children are introduced to the pre- cursive style of writing and the expectation is that by the end of Year 2 most children will be writing in the cursive style.

-The children are expected to use their phonics knowledge to help them to spell and as they progress through the school they learn more about the sound families and the alternative spelling patterns.
-Children will be expected to be able to spell the common exception words correctly in KS1.
+The children are expected to use their phonics knowledge to help them to spell and as they progress through the school, they learn more about the sound families and the alternative spelling patterns.
+Children will be expected to be able to spell the common exception words correctly by the end of KS1.

 During the initial stages of early writing the children will be taught to use capital letters, full stops and finger spaces.
 As they progress through the school the grammar expectations will increase.
 By the end of Year 2 they will be using a wide range of punctuation and have developed a deeper understanding of how to create an interesting and detailed sentence to captivate the reader and make their writing more compelling.